Getting to Paris by ferry

 When examining the map closely, it becomes apparent that a direct ferry route from London to Paris is technically feasible.
 To embark on this journey, one would require a ferry departing from London, specifically from the Thames.
 This ferry would cross the English Channel and proceed to ferry passengers all the way from Le Havre, situated along the Seine River, to the city of Paris.

 You would have to cover 347 kilometers (216 miles) which would take about 12-13 hours alone (also this long since you will go over rivers).
-Overall, the combination of geographical challenges, alternative transportation options, and market demand has likely contributed to the absence of a direct ferry service from Paris to London.
+Overall, the combination of geographical challenges, alternative transportation options, and market demand has likely contributed to the absence of a direct ferry service from Paris (France) to London (UK).
 So, indirect is the way to reach Paris from London, but how do you get there?

 Top 6 Paris ferry routes on our map